-- SUSE Linux Enterprise Server 11 or later version - Ubuntu 14.04 LTS or later version
+- SUSE Linux Enterprise Server 15 or later version - Ubuntu 18.04 LTS or later version

-Obtain a bootable DVD that contains Red Hat Enterprise Linux at a supported version and start your system from this DVD.
+Obtain a bootable DVD or .ISO image that contains Red Hat Enterprise Linux at a supported version and start your system from this media.
 See the following guidance for installation options.
 If an item is not mentioned in the following list, leave the default selection.

-- a) After you start the DVD, choose Install or upgrade an existing system from the menu. - b) On the Welcome screen, select Test this media & install Red Hat Enterprise Linux 7.8. - c) Select your language and keyboard preferences. - d) Select your location to set the correct timezone. - e) Select Software Selection and then on the next screen, select Server with GUI. - f) From the installation summary page, click Installation Destination and verify the following items: - The local 300 GB disk is selected as the installation target. - Under Other Storage Options, Automatically configure partitioning is selected.
+- a) After you start the operating system installation media, choose Install or upgrade an existing system from the menu. - b) On the Welcome screen, select Test this media & install Red Hat Enterprise Linux 8.x. - c) Select your language and keyboard preferences. - d) Select your location to set the correct timezone. - e) Select Software Selection and then on the next screen, select Server with GUI. - f) From the installation summary page, click Installation Destination and verify the following items: - The local 300 GB disk is selected as the installation target.

+• Under Other Storage Options, Automatically configure partitioning is selected.